Yom Kippur: Order of prayers

 Next is the added prayer (Mussaf) as on all other holidays.
 The highlight of this prayer is the Avodah recitation, where the prayer leader recounts the Yom Kippur Temple service by which the High Priest would once obtain atonement from God in the Temple in Jerusalem.
-Other notable additions to Yom Kippur Mussaf in the Eastern Ashkenazic rite include the Unetanneh Tokef and Ten Martyrs poems.
+Other notable additions to the Mussaf service on Yom Kippur in the Eastern Ashkenazic rite include the Unetanneh Tokef and Ten Martyrs poems.

-While the original custom was for the Yom Kippur prayer service to take the entire day with no break, in recent years some have instituted a short break after Mussaf before the next prayers, which last until the conclusion of the fast.
+While the common custom was for the Yom Kippur prayer service to take the entire day with no break, in recent years some have instituted a short break after Mussaf before the Mincha and Ne'ila prayers, which last until the conclusion of the fast.

 Next is the afternoon prayer (Mincha) and a Torah reading.
 The Haftarah that follows is the entire Book of Jonah, which has as its theme the story of God's willingness to forgive those who repent.

 The service concludes with the Ne'ila ("closing") prayer, which begins shortly before sunset, when the "gates of prayer" will be closed.
 After Ne'ila, Yom Kippur comes to an end with a recitation of Shema Yisrael and the blowing of the shofar, which marks the conclusion of the fast and symbolizes freedom from sin.
+The phrase "L'Shana Haba'ah" (meaning "Next Year in Jerusalem") is traditionally recited at the conclusion of Ne'ila.
+The passage first appears as part of the liturgy for Yom Kippur in the Machzor Vitry, published in the 12th-13th centuries.
+Rabbi Jonathan Sacks, who served as Chief Rabbi of the United Hebrew Congregations of the Commonwealth from 1991 to 2013, cited the recitation of the song at the conclusion of both the Passover and Yom Kippur liturgy as a sign of the enduring Jewish connection to Jerusalem.

-Finally, the brief weekday Maariv prayer is recited, before the recitation of Havdalah.
+Finally, the regular weekday Maariv prayer is recited, before the recitation of Havdalah.